exeter-fp/category-theory/Dave/qa.md

 - Put together via product and coproduct
 - Smallest blocks via factorisation, i.e. ranking for simplest
 - Equality / Sameness as isomorphism
+- Relationships matter over eveything (its all there is), and their patterns.